 Table 1.
+Snapshot options

-Snapshot options Option Description Backup Files to Storage This option is selected by default.
+Option Description Backup Files to Storage This option is selected by default.
 To copy the selected data from snapshots to a storage device, select this check box.
 The plug-in uses a suitable VSS provider to create persistent or non persistent snapshot on the client, and copies the selected data from the snapshot to the storage device.
-Retain Snapshot as To retain persistent snapshots on disk arrays, select this check box.
-Persistent Note the following: If both Backup Files to Storage and Retain Snapshot as Persistent check boxes are selected, the plug-in copies the selected files to a storage device, creates a snapshot on storage array, and adds the snapshot information to the backup index.
-If only Retain Snapshot as Persistent check box is selected, the plug-in just writes the index entries to the storage device and creates a snapshot on storage array.
+Array-Based Persistent Snapshot To retain persistent snapshots on disk arrays, select this check box.
+Note the following: If both Backup Files to Storage and Array-Based Persistent Snapshot check boxes are selected, the plug-in copies the selected files to a storage device, creates a snapshot on storage array, and adds the snapshot information to the backup index. • If only the Array-Based Persistent Snapshot check box is selected, the plug-in just writes the index entries to the storage device and creates a snapshot on storage array.

-Discard After
+Table 1.
+Snapshot options

-The Discard After option can be used to delete persistent snapshots from Disk Array after a specified period.
-This option is only available when you use persistent snapshots to perform backups to a storage device and retain the snapshot as backup on the disk array (that is, the backup uses Retain Snapshot as Persistent option).
+Option Description Discard After The Discard After option can be used to delete persistent snapshots from Disk Array after a specified period.
+This option is only available when you use persistent snapshots to perform backups to a storage device and retain the snapshot as backup on the disk array (that is, the backup uses Array- Based Persistent Snapshot option).
 To configure snapshot expiration setting, select this check box.
 Type or select the period, and in the associated list, select the Day, Week, Month, or Year option.
 Regardless of the saveset expiration setting, a snapshot is automatically deleted as per its retirement settings on disk array.

-Otherwise, it expires as per retention policy selected while creating a using Client

-NOTE: In case of Huawei OceanStor Device Manager, snapshot cannot be discarded after specific interval.

-Perform Backup Off-Host This option allows you to off-host the backup on a remote client machine, where the backup is initiated by the off-host remote client.
+Otherwise, it expires as per retention policy selected while creating a snapshot.
+NOTE: In case of Huawei OceanStor Device Manager and NetApp ONTAP Device Manager, a snapshot cannot be discarded after a specific interval.
+Perform Backup Off-Host using Client This option allows you to off-host the backup on a remote client machine, where the backup is initiated by the off-host remote client.
 The off-host remote client mounts the snapshot, writes file data to the backup stream, unmounts the snapshot, and returns the backup status to the primary client machine.

-NOTE: In case of Huawei OceanStor Device Manager, during off-host backup, the host where the LUN is mounted and the off-host client must be in same host group.

-This option is available only if Backup Files to Storage and Retain Snapshot as Persistent is selected.
+NOTE: In case of Huawei OceanStor Device Manager and NetApp ONTAP Device Manager, during off-host backup, the host where the LUN is mounted and the off-host client must be in the same host group for Huawei and the same initiator group for NetApp.
+This option is available only if Backup Files to Storage and Array-Based Persistent Snapshot are selected.